djaodjin/djaodjin-saas/saas/templates/saas/agreements/legal_security.md

 Physical Security
 -----------------

-All of {{organization.full_name}} online services are hosted at Amazon.
+All of {{organization.printable_name}} online services are hosted at Amazon.
 As many well-known major web sites, we rely on Amazon physical security to its data centers.

 Backups are kept off-line off-site.